 3. A Quick Nature Read

-Whether it’s a wonderful picture book, a chapter from a Christian Liberty Nature Reader or a chapter from a Thornton Burgess book, living literature is never a waste of time – and sharing a book together is a great circle time activity.
+Whether it’s a wonderful picture book, a chapter from a Christian Liberty Nature Reader, a chapter from a Thornton Burgess book, or another chapter book, living literature is never a waste of time – and sharing a book together is a great circle time activity.